-We make objects, installations and games that invite and challenge people to think and act differently.
+Through objects, installations and games we invite and challenge people to connect, play, behave and think differently.

-We collaborate with brands and institutions to develop scenarios in which we stimulate interaction and learning in any environment* that people, organizations and brands meet.
+We collaborate with our clients to stimulate interaction and learning in any environment* that people, organizations and brands meet.

-Our work is sometimes highly technical and at other times reasonably simple, but always functional and usually with a good sense of humor.
+Our work is fun and playful, sometimes highly technical and at other times reasonably simple, but it is always functional.

-*Environment = Places like events, exhibitions, trade shows, on the workfloor, at points of sale, out in public, around the coffee machine, at festivals.
-Well any place, really.
+*Environment = Events, exhibitions, trade shows, on the workfloor, at points of sale, out in public, around the coffee machine, at festivals...
+Any place, really.

 And we make people think and improvise

-By changing the rules of the game or altering the environment we create the unexpected.
+We create the unexpected by changing the rules of the game or altering the environment.
 We catch people off-guard, but seduce them into playing.
 This triggers them to adapt, be creative and learn.

 Painstation is a two player game of Pong that reverses the reward mechanism of common computer games.
 In stead of glorifying the winner it physically punishes mistakes, making people think about their role in the game and their relationship to the other player.